MFIT: Multi-Fidelity Thermal Modeling for 2.5D and 3D Multi-Chiplet Architectures: Experimental Results

 \subsection{Thermal RC Model Configuration}

 The number of nodes in the thermal RC network determines the model complexity, runtime, and granularity at which temperature can be observed in the model.
 A higher node density is used in chiplets to optimize this trade-off, while fewer nodes are used in non-chiplet components, such as the interposer, lid, substrate, and so on.
 Each chiplet is divided into four equal quadrants.
 One node is placed within each quadrant to allow for granular temperature monitoring across each chiplet.
-For non-chiplet layers in each model, an alternate node density is used for each model as described below.
+An alternate node density is used for non-chiplet layers in each model, as described below.
 This easily configurable non-uniform node density enables higher thermal resolution in critical parts such as chiplets while decreasing the runtime with lower resolution in less critical structures such as the substrate and lid.
 The DSS models in our experimentation are created by discretizing the thermal RC models with $T_s = 0.01 s$ sampling period.
-The sampling time can be chosen as a function of the application requirements.
+The sampling time can be chosen according to the application requirements.

 \bh{2.5D Thermal RC Model Specifics:} For the 2.5D systems, the choice of 4 nodes per chiplet leads to 64, 144, and 256 nodes in the chiplet layer of the 16, 36, and 64 chiplet systems, respectively.
 For all other layers, the number of nodes is equal to the total number of chiplets per layer.
 This allows the model to maintain higher thermal resolution in the critical chiplet layers while maintaining a fast execution time.